donaldharvey/tutorial/en/django_orm/README.md

 In this chapter you'll learn how Django connects to the database and stores data in it.
 Let's dive in!

 ## What is a QuerySet?

 A QuerySet is, in essence, a list of objects of a given Model.
 QuerySet allows you to read the data from database, filter it and order it.

 It's easiest to learn by example.
 Let's try this, shall we?

 ## Django shell

-Open up your local console (not on PythonAnywhere) and type this command:
+Open up your console and type this command:

     (myvenv) ~/djangogirls$ python manage.py shell